InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/hello_world.md

 The same Emscripten Wasm module can be executed in a web browser.

-Create an HTML file that will call the Wasm module through JavaScript and display its output in the HTML DOM:
+Create an HTML file named `index.html` that will call the Wasm module through JavaScript and display its output in the HTML DOM:

 ```html
 <!DOCTYPE html>